Shoeless Joe's

-Shoeless Joe's is a sports-themed restaurant chain located in Ontario, Canada.
-The chain was founded in Toronto, ON in 1985.
-They specialize in chicken wings, but have a wide range of items on their menu.
-They are also known for their large complex of sports entertainment channels.
+Shoeless Joe's is a sports-themed restaurant chain located in two provinces in Canada, now part of the Foodtastic group.
+The chain was founded during 1985 in Toronto, Ontario, but now has over 30 locations.
+The franchise is known for their large locations constantly showing sports entertainment TV channels.

 The name is a reference to a former Major League Baseball player named Shoeless Joe Jackson.

-It is not to be confused with the Shoeless Joe's sports bars chain fronted by Victor Ubogu in London.

-Stores
+Restaurant expansion

-The original location was on Eglinton Avenue in Toronto, Ontario as a local community sports bar.
+The restaurant brand started in 1985, but as of 2016 is one of the 27 brands totalling 1,200 locations of the food industry giant Foodtastic group.
+The original location was on Eglinton Avenue in Toronto, Ontario, as a local community sports bar.
 Investor Fred Lopreiato purchased it within several years, and the first franchised location opened in 1991.
+In later years, he was joined by his son, Frank Lopreiato, as President of the Company.
 From 2011 until 2014, the franchise changed its image from that of a local sports bar to a "premium sports grill aesthetic."
-By 2014, there were over 34 locations in Ontario in locations such as Courtney Park, Mississauga, with most franchised.
+By 2014, there were over 34 locations in Ontario, in locations such as Courtney Park, Mississauga, with most franchised.

 Shoeless Joe's Sports Grill reopened after renovation and a change in ownership on December 12, 2016, located in the Whitby Entertainment Centrum in Whitby.
-Also in July 2016, it was reported that the developer Stonebridge was planning to open a Shoeless Joe's restaurant in Peterborough, Canada.
-The two former restaurants in the city had closed, with a new building 4,560-square-foot large planned.
+In July 2016, it was reported that the developer Stonebridge was planning to open a Shoeless Joe's restaurant in Peterborough, Canada.
+The two former restaurants in the city had closed, with a new 4,560-square-foot building planned.

-In July 2016, the first location of the chain was opened outside Ontario, in Stonebridge, Saskatoon, Saskatchewan.
+Restaurant locations

+The Shoeless Joe's franchise locations as of summer 2024 are: